romboai/handbook/docs/Onboarding.md

 - [ ] Check you can access to "BigData" Sharepoint.
 - [ ] Contact {% role %}Internal IT/Device Manager{% endrole %} to verify that installation is completed or if you need help.
 - [ ] Introduce yourself on the "intros" Teams channel so to let your (especially remote) colleagues know a little bit more about yourself, what do you like, area of expertise, location, etc. Although this is not mandatory, it's highly recommended for the sake of the value of being a company focused on the individuals as persons, not as just anonymous workers.
 Make sure to write your message in English so that all your colleagues can learn about yourself.
 - [ ] Configure your Office365 profile picture.
-Use a photo of yourself to make you recognizable by other agile lab employees. **N.B.** You won't be allowed to set your Office365 profile picture through your Microsoft Account page (i.e. https://myaccount.microsoft.com/) - due to the account policy.
+Use a photo of yourself to make you recognizable by other ROMBO AI employees. **N.B.** You won't be allowed to set your Office365 profile picture through your Microsoft Account page (i.e. https://myaccount.microsoft.com/) - due to the account policy.
 Do it via Teams.
 - [ ] As soon as you receive the Welcome Pack, register the received HW by filling out the following form: https://forms.office.com/e/Bt59qfYdgR
 - [ ] Schedule a call (30 minute) with the {% role %}Certification Coach{% endrole %} in order to know the certification plan and the related opportunities.
 Check Holaspirit to find the person accountable for it
 - [ ] Schedule 5 introductory calls (30 minute each) with the 5 people provided by the buddy.